Metaswitch/clearwater-readthedocs/docs/Installing_a_Chef_workstation.md

 * The SMTP credentials are required only for password recovery.
   If you leave them unchanged, this function will not work.

-* The M/Monit credentials are only required if you have an [M/Monit](Configuring_MMonit.md) server.
-Otherwise you can leave them unchanged.

 ## Test your settings